MrSoderman/ToHost-MIDI/README.md

 ### Getting Started

-Boot the computer from the media.
+To start, simply boot the computer from the media.
-No changes to hardware or storage.
+No changes will be made to the hardware or storage.
 To shut down, simply power off the computer.

 **Requires:**